Delacrobix/JS-client-best-practices_article/Readme.md

-# How to use Elasticsearch in Javascript: code repository
+# ES|QL in Javascript: Leveraging helpers: code repository

-This is the code of the blog post from Elastic Labs [How to use Elasticsearch in JavaScript.](https://www.elastic.co/search-labs/blog/how-to-use-elasticsearch-in-javascript)
+This is the code of the blog post from Elastic Labs [ES|QL in Javascript: Leveraging helpers.](https://www.elastic.co/search-labs/blog/es-ql-in-javascript-leveraging-helpers)

 ## setup environment variables